 The material research focuses primarily on fiber-reinforced polymers (FRP), commonly known as fiberglass.
 FRP is extremely durable and entirely resistant to corrosion, which explains its long history of use in maritime applications.
 The composite material is manufactured by applying layers of resin and glass fiber to molds and formwork.
 The use of digital fabrication tools to robotically fabricate these molds allows for a high degree of customization and surface variation, providing an ideal method for creating ecologically diverse habitats.

 The research has led to a series of full-scale prototypes produced by project partner Kreysler & Associates, a global leader in FRP manufacturing.
 The prototypes are currently installed underwater in Monterey Bay and the Oakland/Alameda Estuary for continued monitoring by the Benthic Lab team to analyze and understand the relationship between surface geometry and accumulation of marine life.

 The project has developed in parallel with a series of Integrated Building Design studios led by Adam Marcus, Margaret Ikeda, and Evan Jones at CCA's Architecture Division.
-The project team is currently working on the next stage of the project, the Buoyant Ecologies Float Lab, a larger, inhabitable floating prototype to be deployed in Oakland.
-The Float Lab is scheduled for fabrication and construction in summer 2017.
+The project team is currently working on the next stage of the project, the Buoyant Ecologies Float Lab, a larger, floating breakwater prototype to be deployed in Oakland.
+The Float Lab is currently in fabrication and scheduled for completion in late summer 2017.